 Sleep deprivation and insomnia are problems for people with TBI (or for academics, for that matter!), and often serve to make people more impulsive, more likely to rely on stereotypes, and less likely to make good decisions.
 I work to help those with insomnia get consistent, restorative sleep without drugs, using specific techniques from behavioral psychology.
 I hope to be licensed in Colorado soon - I graduated with my Respecialization in Clinical Psychology in Dec.
 2017.

-My research in social neuroscience looks at the nature of human social intelligence, from both applied and theoretical perspectives.
+My research in social neuroscience looked at the nature of human social intelligence, from both applied and theoretical perspectives.

-Social competence: My applied research focuses on the importance of assessing social judgment in determinations of legal competency, e.g., in deciding whether to appoint a financial conservator for someone with a head injury.
+Social competence: My applied research focused on the importance of assessing social judgment in determinations of legal competency, e.g., in deciding whether to appoint a financial conservator for someone with a head injury.
 Neuropsychologists are often called on to provide assessments in such cases, yet often do not have good tools to assess social judgment.
-I have developed several measures to fill this gap.
+With colleagues, I have developed several measures to fill this gap.

 - Applied Social Psychology

 - Emotion, Mood, Affect

 - Nonverbal Behavior

 - Person Perception

 - Social Cognition